SkoolNotes/Taproot/2020HIST201/KBhHIST201ColbertAndSmith.md

 * Merchantilist: wage trade war, measuring success with the nation's wealth + seizure of trade.
 Goal = spend less, earn more, monopolize

 ## Smith: Wealth of Nations
-* The more you spend, the more you get
+* The more you spend, the more you get + open trade is encouraged
 * Divison of Labor
 	* Divison of labor occurs naturally, without human intervention
 	* No other species does this — and instead seem to opt for independence + self-sufficiency